-1. In chemical laboratory avoid touching eyes and face (danger of substances getting to the eyes and mouth).

-2. Highest precautions are necessary when working with Substances of Very High Concern (SVHC).
+- 1. In chemical laboratory avoid touching eyes and face (danger of substances getting to the eyes and mouth). - 2.
+Highest precautions are necessary when working with Substances of Very High Concern (SVHC).
 Containers with SVHC must be labelled accordingly.
 When handling carcinogens/mutagens the working area should be covered with a table cover (e.g. aluminium foil or absorbent cloth).
 When handling SVHC wear always nitril goves and protective glasses where possible.
 These gloves should be handled as contaminated (do not use used gloves for touching door handles, do not open refridgerator etc. Displacing SVHCs should be done in fume hood.
 The displacing of SVHCs in laboratory area, should be done with airtight containers.
-Residues of substances and other waste that has been in contact with carcinogenic substances should be handled as dangerous waste and should be labelled accordingly.

-3. Handling strong acids and alkalines demands the following safety precautions:

-- acids and alkalines should be kept in bfume hoods where also their decanting should take place; - concentrated nitric acid, sulfuric acid and hydrochloric acid are kept in containers with at least 2 cm thick walls under the fume hood on the plastic or porcelain cover; - large-scale acids or alkaline containers decanting should be done using siphone or funnels; - pipetting should be done using rubber balloons or special pipettes; - large containers on the floor should be tilted only with the tilter; - larger containers than 5 liters containing acids or alkalines are transported only in special baskets; - dissolution of the concentrated acid should be done by pooring the acid into the water not vice versa for avoiding sprays. - discarded acid and alkaline residues should be neutralised.
-It is not allowed to discard the concentrated acids and alkalines to sewage.

-4.Flammable and easily ignitted liquids (acetone, dioxane, ether, ethanol, toluole, ethylacetate, carbon sulfide, bensene etc):

-- keep on the desk only the daily necessary amounts; - do not keep unsealed; - work only in the fume hood; - small amounts of liquids should be decanted away from fire and heating sources.
-Larger amounts of liquids should be decanted in a room where lights are swithed off. - do not poor liquids into the wash basin (except small amounts of diluted acetone, dimethylsulfoxide, ethnanol, ethyleneglycol, methanol and propanol when there is not danger of ignition). - do not heat liquids directly on the heating source.
-Do it on the water basin with a cooler and a reflux.
+Residues of substances and other waste that has been in contact with carcinogenic substances should be handled as dangerous waste and should be labelled accordingly. - 3.
+Handling strong acids and alkalines demands the following safety precautions: - acids and alkalines should be kept in bfume hoods where also their decanting should take place; - concentrated nitric acid, sulfuric acid and hydrochloric acid are kept in containers with at least 2 cm thick walls under the fume hood on the plastic or porcelain cover; - large-scale acids or alkaline containers decanting should be done using siphone or funnels; - pipetting should be done using rubber balloons or special pipettes; - large containers on the floor should be tilted only with the tilter; - larger containers than 5 liters containing acids or alkalines are transported only in special baskets; - dilution of concentrated acid should be done by pooring ACID INTO WATER not vice versa to avoid sprays; - discarded acid and alkaline residues should be neutralised.
+It is not allowed to discard the concentrated acids and alkalines to sewage. - 4.
+Flammable and easily ignitted liquids (acetone, dioxane, ether, ethanol, toluole, ethylacetate, carbon sulfide, bensene etc): - keep on the desk only the daily necessary amounts; - do not keep unsealed; - work only in the fume hood; - small amounts of liquids should be decanted away from open fire and heating sources.
+Larger amounts of liquids should be decanted in a room with open fire put out.